 In the Bermuda3eck you have to stop for a beer at Pinte Bochum (Kortumstraße 11) a popular place for football fans before or after the match.
 It is the smallest pub in Bochum but in terms of atmosphere, range of local beers and service, one of the best.

 If you’re more of a wine lover, then you should pay a visit to Le Kork Wine Bar (Konrad-Adenauer-Platz 3 44787).
 If you want to spend a few hours of wine tasting then you will love this concept — load up a prepaid credit from €5 to €50 (if there is any money left, you get it back) depending on how much you want to drink and then tap your card and choose from 84 high class international wines which the help of their innovative self service wine dispensers.

 7. Bonus tip: Do not leave Bochum without eating here

 While Berlin may claim to have invented the Currywurst , in the Ruhr Valley, the food has iconic status and is THE pre and post match snack for football fans.
 Best place to try it here?
 The cult local butcher, Dönninghaus from Bochum, which was founded in 1935 by Otto Dönninghaus, is probably the best in the Ruhr area for the classic bratwurst with its iconic curry sauce whose composition is a carefully guarded family secret.

-For more about how to plan a trip to Bochum and the Ruhr Valley, checkout the Ruhr Valley Tourism website.
+For more ideas of things to do Bochum and the Ruhr Valley, checkout the Ruhr Valley Tourism website.
 If you are planning a football themed break to Bochum and the Ruhr Valley, checkout the Ruhr Fussball website.